shah-in-boots/notes/docs/Epidemiology/package-forks.md

 ## Model Lists

 Multiple models can be linked together in some pattern to help understand a concept or physiology.
-This family of models could/should have informative attributes, such as model terms,
+This family of models could/should have informative attributes, such as model terms, labels, groups, and patterns.

+This has been expanded upon in the [[../../drafts/package-armour]]